 In contrast, overweight and obese body types typically develop extremely weak back muscles.
 In those cases, full-back gaming chairs with deep recline functionality are ideal.

-But some tall sizes near the obesity threshold (30 BMI) may still prefer a mid-back, office-style seat.
-Luckily, a few options are available.
+Even so, some tall sizes near the obesity threshold (30 BMI) may still prefer a mid-back, office-style seat.
+A few options are available:

 The office chair industry doesn’t cater to XL sizes as well as the gaming chair industry does.
 There are only a handful of models supporting 400 pounds with ergonomic features.

 Most chairs in this genre stack adjustable arms and lumbar support — with a non-reclining backrest.
-Here are some popular options:
+Here are two popular options:

 Elite Ergonomic Office Chairs For Tall Sizes